 People consider pate brisee one of the most well-known mealy pie doughs that usually appear in desserts like fluted eggs.
 This type of dough contains water, butter/fat, and flour in a ratio of 1:2:3.
 It doesn’t have sugar, which differs from many other types.

 You can always apply pate brisee when making fillings under liquid form.
-It often shows up in custard filling with other ingredients like egg, vanilla extract, lemon juice (any typical type of lemon will do), and salt.
-It is effortless to make!
+It often shows up in custard filling with other ingredients like egg, vanilla extract, lemon juice, and salt.

 4. Pate Sucree